thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 ## Discussion

-All examples follow this three step process-
+All examples follow this four step process-

 1. Place the mocha tests inside of `test/test.js`.
+1. Run your tests.
 1. Add your code to test to `main.js`
 1. Run your tests.